| Snowmobile and Off Road Vehicle (ORV) plates |

 - The initial batch of ORV plates was made by Western Tools in 1987 in the 1A1 to 999K9 range.
 No letters were omitted; even the letter I was used.
 Stocks of these plates were finally depleted in 2002.

-- The second batch of plates was made in 1988 by Hi Signs in the ranges 1L1 to 999L9, 1N1 to 999N9 and 1P1 to 999P7.
+- The second batch of plates was made in 1988 by Hi-Signs in the ranges 1L1 to 999L9, 1N1 to 999N9 and 1P1 to 999P7.
 These did not start appearing in use until 1998.

 - The third and several subsequent batches were made by Waldale in 1997, 2003, 2004, 2005 and 2006; the first ones appeared in use in 2000.
-These plates can be found in the ranges 1M1 to 999M9, 1R1 to 999R9, 1S1 to 999S9, 1T1 to 999T9, 1U1 to 999U9,
+These painted plates can be found in ranges 1M1 to 999M9, 1R1 to 999R9, 1S1 to 999S9, 1T1 to 999T9, 1U1 to 999U9,

-1V1 to 999V9, 1W1 to 999W9, 1X1 to 999X8.
+1V1 to 999V9, 1W1 to 999W9 and 1X1 to 999X8.

-- The next batches of plates were the first to be reflective, were manufactured in 2007, 2008 and 2009 and first appeared in use in 2008.
-They were made in ranges 1X9 to 999X9, 1Y1 to 999Y9, 1Z1 to 999Z9 and 1A001 to 6C999; the latter first appeared in use in 2011.
+- The first reflective ORV plates were manufactured in 2007, 2008 and 2009 using ranges 1X9 to 999X9, 1Y1 to 999Y9, 1Z1 to 999Z9 and 1A001 to 6C999.
+The first ones appeared in 2008 and inventory started running low in 2011.
+Subsequent orders used letters D, E, F, G, H and up to mid-7J & were generally issued between 2012-17.

 Snoman pre-2015 |